Thiocyanate

-Biological chemistry of thiocyanate in medicine
+Oxidation of thiocyanate inevitably produces bisulfate.
+The other product depends on pH: in acid, it is hydrogen cyanide, presumably via HOSCN and with a sulfur dicyanide side-product; but in base and neutral solutions, it is cyanate.

+Biology

+Occurrences

+Thiocyanate occurs widely in nature, albeit often in low concentrations.
+It is a component of some sulfur cycles.

+Biochemistry

+Thiocyanate hydrolases catalyze the conversion of thiocyanate to carbonyl sulfide and to cyanate:

+Medicine

 Thiocyanate is known to be an important part in the biosynthesis of hypothiocyanite by a lactoperoxidase.
 Thus the complete absence of thiocyanate or reduced thiocyanate in the human body, (e.g., cystic fibrosis) is damaging to the human host defense system.

 Thiocyanate is a potent competitive inhibitor of the thyroid sodium-iodide symporter.
 Iodine is an essential component of thyroxine.
 Since thiocyanates will decrease iodide transport into the thyroid follicular cell, they will decrease the amount of thyroxine produced by the thyroid gland.
 As such, foodstuffs containing thiocyanate are best avoided by iodide deficient hypothyroid patients.

 In the early 20th century, thiocyanate was used in the treatment of hypertension, but it is no longer used because of associated toxicity.
 Sodium nitroprusside, a metabolite of which is thiocyanate, is however still used for the treatment of a hypertensive emergency.
-Rhodanese catalyzes the reaction of sodium nitroprusside with thiosulfate to form the metabolite thiocyanate.
-Thiocyanate is also a metabolite of the detoxification of cyanides by Rhodanese.
+Rhodanese catalyzes the reaction of sodium nitroprusside (like other cyanides) with thiosulfate to form the metabolite thiocyanate.